bitschift/OpenBrew/src/hwctrl/README.md

   - Heating
   - Modulated stirring

+### Running brew.ai from a Raspberry Pi
+Once all hardware components are connected, the 'brew.py' script will begin the brewing process.

 ### Receiving Data from Sensors
 Sensor data will be stored in an SQLite db on the Pi, in this table:
 ```SQL